msakshi409/MarketVision/README.md

 # MarketVision
-This is a Machine Learning project, here we thrain our model to prdictstock prices of  the tesla stock.
+This is a Machine Learning project, here we train our model to predict stock prices of the tesla stock.